XZiar/RayRenderer/SystemCommon/StringUtil.md

 Formatter's type request and real arg type is being checked, also named arg is being checked and return the mapping between named arg and index.

 #### arg packing
-Arg of formating is always being packed and copied, [boost's `small_vector`](https://www.boost.org/doc/libs/1_80_0/doc/html/boost/container/small_vector.html) is being used for optimization.
+Arg of formatting is always being packed and copied, [boost's `small_vector`](https://www.boost.org/doc/libs/1_80_0/doc/html/boost/container/small_vector.html) is being used for optimization.

 The minimal unit in the pack is 2byte, so some arg may not be fully aligned. **Unaligned read support is required**.